Sleighs/HeroMatchups/README.md

 ![](client/public/heropick-screenshot1.png)

-HeroMatchups uses the React library
+HeroMatchups was created by Samuel Wright and uses the React library